Buy the publication, eBook, in the Roda e Cruz Collection (Amazon)

 Faults of the Present Political Models

-The Evaluation of Political Models Depends on Universal Brotherhood
+Evaluation of Political Models Depends on the Law of Universal Brotherhood

 Functions of a Political System